 The wall between USA and Mexico is becoming a famous landmark of Americas 🙂

 I’m not involved in politics in any kind of way.
-I’m just an amateur photographer and because this is a “hot” subject these days, I thought to take a shot if it 🙂 The picture shows the border wall between USA and Mexico in Douglas, Arizona
+I’m just an amateur photographer and because this is a “hot” subject these days, I thought to take a shot if it 🙂 The picture shows the border wall between USA and Mexico in Douglas, Arizona.

-* While at the supermarket you can use your debit/credit card, but for the taxi it’s a good idea to have some cash – you can change money in Douglas.
+* While at the supermarket you can use your debit/credit card, but for the taxi.
+It’s a good idea to have some cash. – You can change money in Douglas.

 Cee’s Which Way Photo Challenge